colindouglas/podcasts/README.md

 with the show’s host, Scott Aukerman.

-In 2017, there was a lot of Scott-and-Paul talk in the Best Ofs about the frequency in which Paul appears in Best Of’d episodes, I decided to test whether this was because Paul makes episodes good, or it he’s just in a lot of episodes.
-To do this, I scraped the data directly from the Earwolf website using the `scrape-earwolf.R`, and then created the image via `cbb_bestof-figure.R`.
+In 2017, there was a lot of Scott-and-Paul talk in the Best Ofs about the frequency in which Paul appears in Best Of’d episodes, I wanted to visualize the data to see whether this was because Paul makes episodes good, or it he’s just in a lot of episodes.
+To do this, I scraped the data directly from the Earwolf website using the `scrape-earwolf.R`, and then created the image via `cbb-bestof-figure.R`.

 ![](images/cbb-bestof-plot-1.png)<!-- -->